The FlueCube Chimney Cowl

 Improving ventilation above wood burning stoves and heaters since 2009

 The FlueCube is a new, unique in design chimney cowl that is being observed to relieve symptoms of negative pressure on solid fuel appliances worldwide.
 These symptoms are typically experienced in the worst winter conditions, especially in heavy inversions.
 These are atmospheric conditions that can be observed to contribute to poor combustion and visible smoke/ particulates inside and outside the living area via the exhaust/ ventilation.

-In 2008/ 2009, when strict log wood heating appliance labelling laws came to Nelson and other regional councils around New Zealand and Australia, Neville D'Herville developed his stainless steel design which consists of a cubic combustion chamber, spark arrestor - flat mesh top, inverted cone and rain shield.
+In 2008/ 2009, when strict log wood heating appliance labelling laws came to Nelson and other regional councils around New Zealand and Australia, Neville D'Herville developed his stainless steel flue cap design which consists of a cubic combustion chamber, spark arrestor/flat mesh top, inverted cone and rain shield.
 On first trial the positive effect on the home heater operation was immediate and his 'chiminee' cap at $500+ got immediate local interest and demand.
-It received in addition, resistant controversy from the appliance change-out policy planners.
-Due to observable results it was suggested it was able to correct smoke problems on 'older' non-certified appliances.
-It did so in real life - observably, above new emissions certified appliances and others, as well as improve controllability of the appliance.
-It did do so, as a cowl - a 'non-inclusion' from regulated appliance emissions standards.
-Local media published a manipulated 'insurance scare' follow up article against it although it had already been assessed as 'safe' through certified European industry standards, and other appropriate independent tests.
-No legal mandate has been presented requiring further assessment of the cowl, allowing wood stove owners to install it as one.
+It received resistant controversy from appliance change-out policy planners who appeared to be more interested in electric heat pumps and natural gas conversions, eventually stopping the use of most wood heaters altogether, certified or not.